raiego/angular-rxjs-projeto/README.md

 angular.json
 README.md

-(adapte conforme a estrutura real do seu projeto)
+(Adapt according to the actual project structure.)

-🔮 Possíveis melhorias / Roadmap
+🔮 Possible Improvements / Roadmap

-Incluir exemplos mais complexos com RxJS (subjects, multicaste, state management)
+Add more complex RxJS examples (Subjects, multicasting, reactive state management)

-Criar formulários reativos com Angular + RxJS
+Implement reactive forms with Angular + RxJS

-Integrar com backend (API REST) para demonstrar consumo assíncrono + reatividade
+Integrate with a backend (REST API) to demonstrate asynchronous data flows

-Adicionar testes unitários e e2e
+Add unit tests and end-to-end tests

-Melhorar estilo, layout e responsividade
+Improve styling, layout, and responsiveness

-🤝 Contribuições
+🤝 Contributions

-Contribuições são bem-vindas!
+Contributions are welcome!

-Se quiser contribuir, abra uma issue ou envie um pull request.
+Feel free to open an issue or submit a pull request if you'd like to improve the project.

-📄 Licença
+📄 License

-Esse projeto está sob a licença MIT — sinta-se à vontade para usar e modificar conforme desejar.
+This project is licensed under the MIT License — feel free to use and modify it.